cmatsuta/readmegenerator/README1.md

-# homework9
+# Homework 9

 ## Description
-to generate readme file
+Develop an app to generate README file

 ## Table of Contents
 * [Installation](#installation)